by Texas Homesteader

 *contains affiliate link

-Y’all know RancherMan & I like to use resources found right here at our ranch whenever possible.
-I use grass clippings for moisture-saving mulch in our veggie garden & collect rainwater for all outside irrigation.
+Y’all know RancherMan & I like to use resources found right here at our Homestead whenever possible.
+I use dried grass clippings for moisture-saving mulch in our veggie garden.
+And we Collect Rainwater for all outside irrigation.
 And we use wood cut from downed limbs in our fireplace to warm our home.
 There’s nothing quite like staying toasty-warm in the blustery winter months with the help of a roaring fire. (remember: Fire Safety First – read my recent post about the importance of regular chimney cleaning)

 I’ve seen these homemade fire starters before, it’s not a new concept.
 But we’ve never really needed them so I’ve never made them before.
 Then at a recent family outing my SIL brought out a couple of these she had made for starting their campfire.
 It made me wonder if I should try to make these for use in our fireplace.

 Because I had intended this year to sell some of the excess eggs from our freerange chickens I had family members saving their egg cartons for me throughout the year.
 Although I never got to use them for selling eggs, my attention is now turned to those cartons in my stash that are made of cardboard.
 Let’s just see how easy this is to do…

 Now one problem in making these is that one of the main materials is dryer lint.
 Although we have a higher-end clothes dryer we don’t use it often.
 But as much as I love hanging our clothes outside, during ragweed season I’m forced to dry clothes inside.
 Typically I’ll use my * folding clothes-drying racks when drying our clothes inside.

 But recently RancherMan was catching up on the laundry and decided to throw the wet clothes into the dryer because, well, that’s what it’s FOR.
 I’m certainly not going to complain because hey, he’s doing the laundry, amiright??